 Because small and big sauna rocks typically react differently to getting water splashed on them, it’s recommended to have a mixture of small and somewhat larger sauna rocks.

-You don’t actually need a large amount of rocks either, as you want to sit them loosely on top of your sauna heater to let the hot air circulate freely between them.
+You don’t actually need a large number of rocks either, as you want to sit them loosely on top of your sauna heater to let the hot air circulate freely between them.

 How Often Should I Replace Sauna Rocks?

 How often you replace your sauna rocks depends on how often you use your sauna.
-Before deciding to replace your rocks, you can re-arrange the position of your rocks on the pile regularly.
+Before deciding to replace your stones, you can re-arrange their position on the pile regularly.

 This will help to provide better air circulation and to rotate which rocks are sitting at the bottom of the pile, as these rocks will be sitting closest to the heater and will likely disintegrate faster than the rest.

 How Much Water Can I Splash on Sauna Rocks?

 It’s very tempting to empty a whole bucket of water onto a sauna stove and enjoy that massive burst of heat that gets created.